 Researcher to identify how local tradespeople and new energy-saving tech can help meet climate targets

-An Edinburgh researcher is mapping out networks of local tradespeople, to figure out how to install new energy-efficiency technologies in existing housing at the scale needed to meet climate targets
+An Edinburgh researcher is mapping out networks of local tradespeople, to identify how to install new energy-efficiency technologies in existing housing at the scale needed to meet climate targets.

 Retrofitting houses with emerging energy-saving technologies could support the country to achieve climate targets.
 But to do this the right infrastructure needs to be in place, including ensuring there are enough tradespeople with the necessary skills.

 The project – led by Dr Faye Wade in the University of Edinburgh’s School of Social and Political Science – is researching networks of local tradespeople to identify what support they need to deliver these new technologies.

 Most people retrofit energy-saving elements into their homes a little at a time, for example replacing a boiler then adding new windows.
 This is a good way to use local tradespeople but might not be quick enough to support the country’s drive to meet climate targets.

 An alternative is off-site manufacture of a building ‘skin’.
 Several energy-saving elements – such as more efficient insulation and appliances – could be manufactured off-site, then added in one go to existing buildings, allowing for retrofitting at scale.

 This off-site technique is already in use, generally to make new buildings.
 It may, however, require new and different skills and techniques to use it in retrofitting.

 Understanding current supply chain networks is key to scaling up traditional approaches, or delivering off-site methods.

 Dr Wade said: